Note:

 function to solve for x.

-The period of is and the period of is The cos x is positive in the firsts and fourth quadrant.
+and fourth quadrant.
 This means that the a second solution is

 These solutions may or may not be the answers to the original problem.
 You much check them, either numerically or graphically, with the original equation.